 How is Laser & Radiofrequency Ablation Performed?

-There are two ways to perform endovenous ablation, the first uses radiofrequency waves to treat your dysfunctional vein and is also known as the Venefit™ procedure.
-The second procedure utilizes energy from a laser to internally cauterize and seal off dysfunctional, unhealthy veins and is commonly referred to as EVLT.
-Some patients are better suited for radiofrequency ablation, and others for laser ablation (EVLT), therefore at Siragusa Vein and Laser, we offer both.
+The first option, radiofrequency ablation (RFA), utilizes heat generated from radiofrequency waves to close down the dysfunctional vein.
+The second procedure utilizes energy from a laser to seal off the dysfunctional, unhealthy veins and is commonly referred to as EVLT.
+Some patients are better suited for radiofrequency ablation, and others for laser ablation.

 What is the Advantage of Laser & Radiofrequency Ablation?